GeekFunkLabs/fluidpatcher/docs/bank_files.md

 Rules can have other parameters, in which case they do not send events to the synth and are used to trigger additional features.
 A rule with a `fluidsetting` parameter will change the corresponding FluidSynth setting.
 Rules with a `patch` parameter can be used to select patches - a patch number or name as the parameter value selects that patch, a number followed by `+` or `-` increments the patch number, and `select` sets the patch number according to the message.
 Patch numbers begin with 1.
 Other special rules are explained in relevant sections below.

-### `midiplayers`
+### `midifiles`

 A subsection that contains one or more named midiplayers that can play, loop, and seek within MIDI files.

 * `file`(required) - the MIDI file to play
 * `tempo` - tempo at which to play the file, in bpm.
 If not given, the tempo messages in the file will be obeyed
-* `loops` - a list of pairs of _start, end_ ticks.
-When the song reaches an _end_ tick, it will seek back to the previous _start_ tick in the list.
-If the _start_ tick is a negative number the player stops.
+* `loops` - a list of _from_ and _to_ bar numbers, with 1 being the start of the song.
+When playback reaches the end of a _from_ bar, it will jump to the start of the _to_ bar.
+If a _to_ bar is zero, playback stops.
-* `barlength` - the number of ticks corresponding to a whole number of musical measures in the song
+* `barlength` - the number of ticks corresponding to a full musical measure, defaults to 1 if not specified
-* `chan` - same format as for a router rule parameter, can route MIDI messages in the file to different channels
+* `shift` - same format as for a router rule parameter, can route MIDI messages in the file to different channels
 * `mask` - a list of MIDI message types to ignore in the file

-Router rules for controlling midiplayers have a `midiplayer` parameter with the player name as its value.
+Router rules for controlling midifile playback have a `midifile` parameter with the player name as its value.
 The file pauses playing if the routed message value is zero, otherwise it plays/resumes.
-If the rule also has a `tick` parameter, the midiplayer will seek to that tick position in the song.
-If the value of `tick` has a `+` or `-` suffix the midiplayer will seek forward or backward from the current position.
-If the routed message value is negative and the midiplayer is currently playing, seeking will be postponed until the song reaches the end of a measure as specified by `barlength`.
+If the rule also has a `seek` parameter, the midiplayer will seek to that bar in the song.
+If the midifile is currently playing, seeking happens at the end of the current bar.

-A rule with a `tempo` parameter and a midiplayer's name as its value will set the playing tempo of the midiplayer.
+A rule with a `tempo` parameter and a midifile's name as its value will set the playing tempo of the midiplayer.
 A router rule with a `sync` parameter will set the tempo of the midiplayer by measuring the time between successive MIDI messages matching the rule, allowing a user to set the tempo by tapping a button or key.
 The value of the routed message sets the number of beats to sync to the time interval.
 A `sync` rule with type `clock` will synchronize the player with an external device or program that sends MIDI clock signals.
 Tempo changes to a midiplayer will cause it to stop paying attention to any tempo change messages in the file.
 This can be canceled by setting the tempo to zero.

-### `sequencers`
+### `sequences`

-A subsection containing one or more named sequencers that can play a series of looped notes.
+A subsection containing one or more named sequencers that can play patterns of looped midi messages.
 A sequencer can have the following attributes:

-* `notes`(required) - a list of note messages the sequencer will play.
-There must be a soundfont preset assigned to the MIDI channel of the notes in order to hear them.
+* `events`(required) - the list of MIDI messages to send, organized as a nested list of patterns, with each pattern being a list of simultaneously-played tracks that are each a list of individual MIDI events.
+A '+' character sustains the previous note, and a '_' indicates no message (a rest).
+A single-pattern event list can be given as a list of tracks, and a single track can just be given as a list of events.
+An event list can also be represented as a literal string similar to the formatting seen in mod-tracker software.
+In this format, each line represents a step in the pattern, with tracks separated by columns, and patterns separated by blank lines.
+* `order` - the order in which to play the patterns in the event list, with 1 being the first pattern.
+A value of 0 stops playback when it is reached.
+A negative value jumps back that many places in the order.
+If playback reaches the end of the order it will loop back to the beginning.
+If not provided, the default is to loop the first pattern.
 * `tempo` - in beats per minute, defaults to 120
-* `tdiv` - the length of the notes in the pattern expressed as the number of notes in a measure of four beats.
-Defaults to 8
+* `tdiv` - the length of a step in the sequence expressed as the divisor of a full 4-beat measure.
+The default is 8, which means each step is an eighth note.
 * `swing` - the ratio by which to stretch the duration of on-beat notes and shorten off-beat notes, producing a "swing" feel.
 Values range from 0.5 (no swing) to 0.99.
 Default is 0.5
 * `groove` - an amount by which to multiply the volume of specific notes in a pattern, in order to create a rhythmic feel.
 Can be a single number, in which case the multiplier is applied to every other note starting with the first, or a list of values.
 Default is 1

-A router rule with a `sequencer` parameter and the sequencer's name as the value controls the playing of the sequencer.
-The value of the routed MIDI message controls how many times the sequence will loop.
-A value of 0 stops the sequencer, and negative values will cause it to loop indefinitely.
+A router rule with a `sequence` parameter and the sequencer's name as the value controls the playing of the sequencer.
+If the value of the routed MIDI message is positive, it sets the position in the pattern order at which to begin playing.
+If the sequence is currently playing, the jump to the new sequence happens at the end of the current one.
+A negative value will start playing the current pattern, and a value of 0 stops playback.
 A rule with a `swing` or `groove` parameter with the sequencer's name will adjust the corresponding sequencer values.
-Sequencers also respond to `tempo` and `sync` rules in the same way as midiplayers.
+Sequences also respond to `tempo` and `sync` rules in the same way as midifiles.

-### `arpeggiators`
+### `arpeggios`

 This subsection contains one or more named arpeggiators that capture any notes and repeat them in a pattern as long as the notes are held.

 * `tempo`, `tdiv`, `swing`, `groove` - same as for sequencers
-* `octaves` - number of octaves over which to repeat the pattern.
-Defaults to 1
-* `style` - can be `up`, `down`, `both`, or `chord`.
+* `style`(required) - can be `up`, `down`, `both`, `chord`, or `manual`.
 The first three options loop the held notes in ascending sequence, descending, or ascending followed by descending.
 The `chord` option plays all held notes at once repeatedly.
-If not given, the notes are looped in the order they were played.
+The last option loops notes in the order they were played.

-To make the arpeggiator work, create a `note` type router rule with an `arpeggiator` parameter that has the arpeggiator's name as its value.
+To make the arpeggiator work, create a `note` type router rule with an `arpeggio` parameter that has the arpeggiator's name as its value.
 There must be a soundfont preset assigned on the MIDI channel to which the notes are routed in order to hear them.
 Like sequencers, arpeggiators can also be modified by `swing`, `groove`, `tempo`, and `sync` rules.

 ### `ladspafx`
 Contains one or more named units that activate and control external LADSPA effect plugins.
 See the [Plugins](ladspa_plugins.md) section for details.

 * `lib`(required) - the effect plugin file
 * `plugin` - the name of the plugin within the file, required if there's more than one
-* `group` - a list of audio group numbers on which to send the effects
+* `chan` - a list of midi channels that should send to the plugin
 * `audio` - a list of the audio input and output ports in the plugin
 * `vals` - a mapping of control port names and initial values